Tandragee Idol: Description

-Provenance
+Modern provenance

-The Tandragee Idol provenance is uncertain.
-It was found between 1834 and 1840 when St Patrick's Cathedral was undergoing an extensive renovation.
-According to the archeologist Richard, a relatively significant number of carvings, tomb stones and architectural fragments were found hidden during the renovation, some of which many have been were acquired by the English architect Lewis Nockalls Cottingham, while others were acquired by local antiquarians.
+The Tandragee Idol’s modern provenance is uncertain.
+It was discovered between 1834 and 1840, when St Patrick's Cathedral, Armagh. was undergoing extensive renovation.
+According to the archeologist Richard Warner, a relatively significant number of carvings, tomb stones and architectural fragments were found hidden during the renovation, some of which may have been acquired by the English architect Lewis Nockalls Cottingham, while others were acquired by local antiquarians.
 The statue was in a rockery at the rectory of Ballymore Parish Church in Tandragee until 1932, "with some other unspecified sculptural fragments said to have come from Armagh".

-The Tandragee Idol was first described in 1934 by Porter.
+The idol was first described in 1934 by Porter.
 He had viewed it two years earlier when it was in the possession of the widow of John McEndoo, rector of the Anglican church of St Mark in Tandragee.
 She did not know where exactly her husband had acquired the idol, but had the impression (since disproved) that it had been found in a peat bog in County Armagh sometime in the 19th century.
 Following her death in 1935, the statue was donated to the Ulster Museum in Belfast by the rector, Canon Percy Marks.

 In the early 1940s, the curator of the Armagh County Museum, with the help and financial backing of Archbishop John Gregg, acquired many of the locally held stone heads and artefacts for the cathedral.
 The effort was based on the priest and theologian John Paterson's belief that it was their original find spot.
 Today the Tandragee Idol is kept in the cathedral's crypt.

 A cast is in the Ulster Museum.